 - Foster families upon presentation of proof of their status.

-- School parties (pupils in the general education system: infants, primary and compulsory secondary education,s tudents in middle-level vocational training and teaching staff) with a prior booking.
+- School parties (pupils in the general education system and special education with teaching staff) with a prior booking.

 - Free admission on the last Tuesday of every mont between 1 October and 30 June